OCA/stock-logistics-barcode/scan_to_inventory/README.rst

    :alt: Try me on Runbot
    :target: https://runbot.odoo-community.org/runbot/150/7.0

-**Note**

-* If you test the module on runbot, make sure products have barcodes and product_multi_ean module is **NOT** installed.
+If you're testing this module with demo data installed, you can test scanning (or copying values) with the following two barcodes :

+* 5400313040109 : Organic Chips (Paprika)
+* 4260108510016 : Organic Beer (Gluten Free)

 Roadmap / Current Limits
 ------------------------

-* Dates displays does NOT change depending of the localization of the user;
+* Dates displays does NOT change depending of the localization of the user

 * JS and CSS lib are hard included.
 So if many apps are developped, it could be great to have a generic 'web_ionic' module that have all tools to avoid to duplicate files

-* Extra Fields Names are displayed only in english

 Known Issues
 ------------